ericoporto/rellax/README.md

 # rellax
 Rellax while the Camera tracks with cool parallax

+This module uses the Camera and Viewport API from Adventure Game Studio 3.5.0.

 ### Usage

 Before starting, you must create the following Custom Properties